plentymarkets/plentyshop-pwa/README.md

     - Pay upon pickup
     - DHL Shipping (Versenden)
     - Customer feedback
 3. Set the priorities of the plugins, so that IO has the highest priority and plentyShop LTS the second highest.
+The priorities of all other plugins remains 0.

 ### System configuration

-1. Log into your plenty system.
+1. Log into your plentysystems system.
 2. Go to **Setup » Guided Tours** and complete **Setting up plentyShop**.
 3. *Optional:* Go to **Setup » Orders » Payment » PayPal** and set up your PayPal account.
 If you skip this step, remove the PayPal component from the app.